WhenFriday5 October 2018

 Mr Nicholas YANG, GBS, JP, Secretary for Innovation and Technology, The Government of the Hong Kong Special Administrative Region

-Rep from Zhuhai Government *MOU Signing Ceremony by LSCM and Mainland e-Port Association
+MOU Signing Ceremony by LSCM and The People’s Government of Zhuhai

 Keynote Speech: Future Cold Chain Business in Hong Kong